Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 How Blocking and Overshadowing Can Affect Dog Learning

 When you are training your dog or attempting behavior modification, you may encounter some obstacles.
 Understanding blocking and overshadowing will help you overcome challenges and better understand how dogs learn.
-While this article is more for dog training and behavior professionals or learning theory junkies, my goal is to present both blocking and overshadowing in simple terminology so everybody may understand.
+While this article is more for dog training and behavior professionals or learning theory junkies, my goal is to present both concepts in simple terminology so everybody may understand.

 Often when you are training a dog, you come up against difficulties and wonder what is going on.
 Most likely it is not Rover having a bad day; most likely it's your mistake, only you are not aware of it.
 Before getting frustrated and blaming your dog, it helps to better understand the science of training dogs and know some dynamics that may take place.
 Interestingly, these dynamics also take place when it comes to human learning; indeed, blocking and overshadowing are terms used when studying human psychology.

 Comparing Blocking and Overshadowing

 Blocking and overshadowing are two terms that are often confused.
 Basically, it seems to boil down to this: